Monarch butterfly: Western monarch population

 Based on a 2014 20-year comparison, the overwintering numbers west of the Rocky Mountains have dropped more than 50% since 1997 and the overwintering numbers east of the Rockies have declined by more than 90% since 1995.
-According to the Xerces Society, the monarch population in California decreased by 86% in 2018, going from millions to tens of thousands of butterflies.
+According to the Xerces Society for Invertebrate Conservation, the monarch population in California decreased by 86% in 2018, going from millions to tens of thousands of butterflies.

-The society's annual 2020–2021 winter count showed a significant decline in the California population.
-One Pacific Grove site had no monarch butterflies.
+The society's annual winter counts have shown a significant decline in the California population.
+The three lowest counts in the program's history have all occurred in recent years: 1,901 individual monarchs in 2020, 9,119 in 2024, and 12,260 in 2025.
+One Pacific Grove site had no monarch butterflies in 2020.
 A primary explanation for this was the destruction of the butterfly's milkweed habitats.
-This particular population is believed to comprise less than 2000 individuals, as of 2022.